11 Rules that Every Modern Female Breadwinner Needs to Know to Manage Money

 If so, this post has served you well!
 Don’t stop here – keep going!

 • Make a list of the topics you would like to cover with your partner.
-Share this post with your partner so that they can do the same.
+Please share this post with your partner so they can do the same.
+You can also check out the Money & Relationship YouTube series on our channel.

 • Commit to a time and date to discuss some of the topics above (and more, if needed).

-• Think about using a safe word when conversations get to heated.
+• Think about using a safe word when conversations get too heated.

 • If you are already married and have been fighting over money, check out this post for a few tips to reduce them.